Dear reader of ADxS.org, please excuse the disruption.

 1. Network connectivity for ADHD

 One study compared 4 of these studies and found large inconsistencies.
-A deviating connectivity between the default mode network and the executive network in ADHD proved to be robust.
-Furthermore, the consistency of the results was greatest in ADHD-C.1 It is possible that the various ADHD subtypes exhibit considerable differences in the connectivity of their brain networks.
+A deviating connectivity between default mode network and executive network in ADHD proved to be robust.
+Furthermore, the consistency of the results was greatest in ADHD-C.1 It is possible that the different ADHD subtypes exhibit considerable differences in the connectivity of their brain networks.

 One study achieved an ADHD diagnostic accuracy of 73 % (specificity 91.6 %, sensitivity 65.5 %) using an analysis of functional connectivity controlled by machine learning.2 In practice, these are still not very helpful values for a diagnosis.